 The safe area is exactly 1/8" inside of the trim area.
 This safe area is for important text and artwork since the trim may shift during the trimming phase of production.
 If a template is available on our website we highly recommend using it to create your artwork.
 Templates are available on our website.
 Please remove the template before submitting your artwork.
 If you cannot find template for the sizes we offer send an email request to firstname.lastname@example.org

 All rasterized (bitmap) images must be at least 300 dpi.
 However, 400 dpi for photo images and 1200 dpi for text and line art is highly recommended.

 Should I include crop marks in my file?

-Do never ever include crop marks in your artwork.
+Do not include crop marks in your artwork.
+Do not include any printers marks.
 Always submit your artwork at trim size + bleed.
 An example of bleed setup for a 4" x 6" postcard would be 4.125" x 6.125".

 Should overprint be turned on or off?

 It is STRONGLY suggested that overprint is turned off to avoid unexpected results.

 When creating a foil mask or embossing mask you must create a separate file along with your regular artwork.
 This file must be at 100% black (no other colors, gradients, or shading) and white.
 The black will represent where the foil or embossing will be placed almost like a template over your artwork.
 Anywhere white will not be foiled or embossed.
 Foiling and embossing is also done only on the front side of the paper and can not be done on both and is limited to certain paper stock.